 What If You Have Neither Family Nor Tons of Money?

-We hear about so many estate planning benefits that we often overlook the most vital.
-Without the most basic estate plan, you have no control of who becomes your personal representative.
-If the state mistakenly appoints an irresponsible or dishonest personal representative, your final arrangements can be handled haphazardly or, even worse, your assets may never reach your beneficiaries.
+One of the most vital benefits of estate planning is often overlooked.
+Without a basic estate plan, you have no control of who becomes your personal representative.
+The court will need to otherwise appoint the personal representative, and they could mistakenly appointer someone know to be either incapable, irresponsible, dishonest , or all othe above.
+A poorly chosen personal representative, could result in your final arrangements being handled haphazardly.
 You know your family and friends best, and you should make that decision.
 Another consideration applicable to everyone regards your final expenses.
 Most underestimate the cost of even a “cheap” funeral and burial, and incorrect planning may force a close friend or family member to pay for your final arrangements.